pflanze/functional-perl/docs/howto.md

 languages often offer pattern matching that can be used to the same effect, or other features that are even closer (e.g. Haskell's type classes).
-Or to say it in a more pointed way: remove side effects from your coding, and your produce is purely functional, totally regardless of whether it is implementing classes and objects or not.
+Or to say it in a more pointed way: remove side effects from your coding, and your code is purely functional, totally regardless of whether it is implementing classes and objects or not.

 To build purely functional classes easily, have a look at